 Differences Between Parole and Probation Officers

 There are many similarities between parole officers and probation officers.
 They both help convicted criminals become law-abiding members of society through a mixture of supervision, counseling, social work, and case management.
 They plan and coordinate services tailored to each offender’s needs.
-For example, a parole or probation officer arranges anger management classes for an offender who committed a crime in a reactionary rage.
+For example, parole or probation officer arranges anger management classes for an offender who committed a crime in a reactionary rage.
 The necessary skills are identical in the two positions.

 While the jobs are very similar, there are a few critical differences between parole and probation officers.
-Those differences are explained below.

 The Individuals Supervised